 Download this flier today, and help spread the word to all your friends and family that the Lake Murray Fireworks needs your support.
 Print this half page flier and hand it out wherever you go.
 Thanks for your support.

-NO LAKE MURRAY FIREWORKS & MUSICFEST EVENT FOR JULY 2020
+NO LAKE MURRAY FIREWORKS & MUSICFEST EVENT FOR JULY 2021

-Organizers expect neighborhood event to return in 2021
+Organizers expect neighborhood event to return in 2022

-The 2019 music festival drew a rotating crowd of an estimated 3,000 people, while the evening fireworks show could be seen by an estimated 100,000 people throughout La Mesa and San Diego’s Navajo neighborhoods of Grantville, Allied Gardens, Del Cerro, and
+This is the second Lake Murray Fireworks & MusicFest canceled since the coronavirus pandemic began in March 2020.
+Previous Independence Day music festivals at Lake Murray Community Park drew a rotating crowd of an estimated 3,000 people.
+The evening fireworks show could be seen by an estimated 100,000 people throughout La Mesa and San Diego’s Navajo neighborhoods of Grantville, Allied Gardens, Del Cerro, and